-Comparing numbers presented in a flat table to find the top value is extremely difficult and takes a long time.
+Comparing numbers presented in a flat table to find the top values is extremely difficult and takes a long time.
 This is where visualizing your data through graphical representation can make your life easier.
 If you plot the data pictorially using widgets, finding the top value from a year’s worth of data is possible in a few seconds, maybe even a fraction of a second.
 Now, imagine the same comparison but with 10 years of data.
-Here, data visualization plays a vital role for the decision makers in exploring the data effectively and quickly understanding it through widgets.
+Here, data visualization plays a vital role for the decision-makers in exploring data effectively and quickly understanding it through widgets.

-Humans more easily grasp information through visualization.
-In a business context, visualization helps convey a story to decision makers, allowing them to act more quickly than if the data were presented as reports.
-Widgets allow decision makers to interact with the data and discover the questions they should be asking to lead them to greater insights.
-The following are some use cases that stress the importance of data visualization:
+Humans more easily grasp information through visuals.
+In a business context, visualization helps convey a story to decision-makers, allowing them to act more quickly than if the data were presented raw.
+Widgets allow managers to interact with the data according to what questions they want answered, leading them to greater insights.
+Data visualization is important for:

-- Helping decision makers understand how the business data is being interpreted to determine business decisions.
+- Helping company leaders understand how the business data is being interpreted to determine business decisions.

-- Handling large amounts of data in a pictorial format to provide a summary of unseen patterns in the data, revealing insights and the story behind the data to establish a business goal.
+- Handling large amounts of data in a pictorial format to provide a summary of patterns in it, revealing the story within the data to establish business trajectories.

-- Visualizing business data to manage growth and converting trends into business strategies by making sense of your information.
+- Managing growth and converting trends into business strategies as you make sense of your information.

 The benefits of data visualization

 Data visualization helps business stakeholders analyze reports regarding sales, marketing strategies, and product interest.
-Based on the analysis, they can focus on the areas that require attention to increase profits, which in turn makes the business more productive.
+Based on the analysis, they can focus on the areas that require attention to make the business more productive, which in turn increases profits.

 As mentioned previously, the human brain grasps visuals more easily than table reports.
-Data visualizations allow decision makers to be notified quickly of new data insights and take necessary actions for business growth.
+Data visualizations allow decision-makers quickly glean new data insights from real-time data and take necessary actions for business growth.

-Large amounts of complicated data can provide many opportunities for insights when we visualize them.
-Visualization allows business users to recognize relationships between the data, providing greater meaning to it.
-Exploring these patterns helps users focus on specific areas that require attention in the data, so that they can identify the significance of those areas to drive their business forward.
+Large amounts of complicated data can provide many opportunities for insight when we visualize them.
+Visualization allows business users to recognize relationships between the data and its causes, providing greater meaning to it.
+Exploring data patterns helps users focus on specific areas that require attention in the business, so that they can make improvements that drive their business forward.

 Visualizing your data helps quickly identify any errors in the data.
-If the data tends to suggest the wrong actions, visualizations help identify erroneous data sooner so that it can be removed from analysis.
+If the data tends to suggest the wrong actions, visualizations help identify erroneous data sooner so that it can be removed from the data set.

 Understanding the story

-Storytelling is the purpose of your dashboard.
+Storytelling is the purpose of your widgets.
 By designing your visuals in a meaningful way, you help the target audience grasp the story in a single glance.
-Always be sure to convey the story in the simplest way, without excessive complicated visuals.
+Always be sure to convey the story in the simplest way, without excessively complicated visuals.

 Exploring business insights

-In the current competitive business environment, finding data correlations using visual representations is key to identifying business insights.
-Exploring these insights is important for business users or executives to set the right path to achieving the business’ goals.
+In the current competitive business environment, finding data correlations using visual representations is key to gleaning business insights.
+Exploring these insights is important for business users and executives to set the right path to achieving their business goals.